nashville-software-school/aws-deployment-instructions/README.md

-# Deploying Your Capstone with Amazon Web Services Elastic Beanstalk
+# Deploying Your Capstone with Amazon Web Services

 ## Amazon Web Services (AWS)
 [AWS](https://aws.amazon.com), a subsidiary of Amazon, is the leading provider of